amnesica/KryptEY/SECURITY.md

 ## Reporting a Vulnerability

-You can report vulnerability issues by sending me a mail at amnesica.dev @ protonmail . com
+You can report vulnerability issues by sending a mail to security@kryptey.eu